Sam gives his hot takes on some of the better music stories of 2017 so far, in what has been a jam-packed year for music news.

 The slow death of the album exclusive?

 After the album exclusive dominated 2016 with big-name artists such as Beyonce, Drake and Kanye West choosing to go down this controversial route, in 2017 the album exclusive seems to have disappeared, for the most part anyway.
-Artists have been either avoiding exclusive releases altogether, or starting with an exclusive release before moving straight to other platforms.
-Jay Z’s new album “4:44” is a classic example, released as an exclusive on the much-maligned Tidal platform, before appearing on other platforms such as Apple Music a week later.
-Spotify remain uncommitted to exclusives on the whole, while although Apple Music remains committed to this release method for now, it remains to be seen whether album exclusives will survive in the long-run, in what is a highly competitive and oversaturated streaming market.
+Artists have been either avoiding exclusive releases altogether or starting with an exclusive release before moving straight to other platforms.
+Jay-Z’s new album “4:44” is a classic example, released as an exclusive on the much-maligned Tidal platform, before appearing on other platforms such as Apple Music a week later.
+Spotify remains uncommitted to exclusives on the whole, while although Apple Music remains committed to this release method, for now, it remains to be seen whether album exclusives will survive in the long-run, in what is a highly competitive and oversaturated streaming market.

 Laneway Festival finds successful formula at new home

 This year’s Laneway festival in Auckland took place at a new venue, Albert Park, moving from the heat and concrete of Wynyard Quarter.
 This move proved to be an overwhelming success, with more shade, grass and a great site layout which moved between the park and the university campus.
 The lineup was also strong with a good mix of styles and sounds, old and new artists, while the atmosphere, crowd, and weather played their part in making it a great day out overall.
 The festival is locked in at Albert Park for a few more years yet, meaning it is onwards and upwards for this must-attend event on the Auckland music calendar.
 I cannot wait to see what they have in store for next year, especially given that Laneway continues to set the bar high for the local festival scene.

 Kendrick drops “DAMN.” and the internet goes crazy